 Inspired by the relationships his black friends have with their children and viral videos of African-American fathers styling their daughters’ natural hair, director and former NFL player, Matthew A. Cherry decided to create Hair Love to represent a dynamic black family.

-2. The Film Shines A Postive Spotlight on Black Fathers
+2. The Film Shines A Positive Spotlight on Black Fathers

 Another reason we love this film?
 Because it offers a much-needed portrait of a loving black father, who is present and willing to do anything for his child – a narrative that is rarely shown in mainstream media.